hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 * You will get a new wodadmin user
 * You will get a set of students

+W﻿e leave it to you handle the necessary port redirection and SSL certificates management when needed.
+In our case, we went for a simple yet efficient solution based on an OPNSense Firewall along with a HAProxy setup to manage ports' redirection,HTTP to HTTPS Redirection, SSL Certification.
+The backend also includes a Fail2ban service for login security management.

-You should then be able to access your jupyterhub environment with a few pre-installed set of kernels like Bash, Python, ansible, ssh, PowerShell.
+At this point, you should then be able to access your jupyterhub environment with a few pre-installed set of kernels like Bash, Python, ansible, ssh, PowerShell.

-Y﻿ou can then start developing new Notebooks for your environment.
+Y﻿ou can then start developing new Notebooks for your public based environment.
+And if you don't know how to achieve this, the next article in the series should allow you to learn more about it.

+N﻿ow if you are willing to develop private content that cannot be shared because of dedicated IP with the wider Open Source community, you can read the next part that will explain how to handle this.

 ### For private based Workshops-on-Demand (private backend + private workshops on top of default public backend and notebooks)

+T﻿he principle remains somehow similar with a few differences explained below.

-Fork private repo (<https://github.com/Workshops-on-Demand/wod-private.git>) on github under your own github account
+* Y﻿ou will start by forking the following public private repo (<https://github.com/Workshops-on-Demand/wod-private.git>) on github under your own github account.

-* Clone the forked repo:
+* Next, you clone the forked repo

 ```shellsession
 git clone <https://github.com/...................../wod-private.git> wod-private